 We all love Git for its comprehensive history of changes, being able to look through the history of the project with a simple CLI command and see who has most recently changed a line of code, among other benefits.
-This also means that any sensitive information that makes it into the Git history can be accessible to attackers if a Git repository is exposed, even if the most recent state of the repository doesn’t contain the secrets anymore.
+This also means that any sensitive information that makes it into the Git history can be accessible to attackers if a Git repository is exposed, even if the most recent state of the repository no longer contains the secrets.

-Trufflehog and GitLeaks are two tools that can help you identify secrets that have been committed to the codebase so that you can deactivate and replace them.
-These two tools will also scan your Git history for traces of secrets that your team might have added to the repository in the past.
+Trufflehog and GitLeaks are tools that help you identify secrets that have been committed to the codebase so that you can deactivate and replace them.
+These tools scan your Git history for traces of secrets that your team might have added to the repository in the past.

 Once your Git history is clear of secrets, you can proceed to the next level: making sure that your current revision doesn’t contain any vulnerable dependencies.

 Static Application Security Testing (SAST) techniques can look through the application in your commit and analyze its dependencies.
-If any dependencies contain any issues or known security vulnerabilities, your commit will be marked as insecure and won’t be allowed to proceed to deployment.
+If dependencies contain any issues or known security vulnerabilities, your commit will be marked as insecure and won’t proceed to deployment.

-Dynamic Application Security Testing (DAST) techniques go one step further and spin up a copy of your production environment inside your CI job in order to scan the resulting containers and executables.
-The dynamic aspect helps the system catch dependencies that are being loaded at launch time, for example, as those won’t be caught by SAST.
+Dynamic Application Security Testing (DAST) techniques go one step further and spin up a copy of your production environment inside your CI job so you can scan the containers and executables.
+The dynamic aspect helps the system catch dependencies that are being loaded at launch time, for example, because those won’t be caught by SAST.

 Security policy enforcement

-Some security aspects can’t be statically checked based on known vulnerabilities, but rather are specific to your particular company, and therefore need to be codified as policies.
-These can take the form of automated or manual compliance checks.
+Some security aspects can’t be statically checked based on known vulnerabilities, but rather are specific to your particular company.
+These need to be codified as policies, which can be automated or manual compliance checks.